 The Process of Crystallization

 Crystallization can be augmented by changing the temperature of the solvent.
-Generally, solubility can be reduced by lowering the temperature of the solvent.
-The rate of crystallization can also be increased by changing the nature of the solvent.
-This can be done by adding a non-solvent to the solution, which can reduce solubility and ensure rapid crystallization.
+Solubility can be reduced by lowering the temperature.
+The rate of crystallization can be increased by changing the nature of the solvent by adding a non-solvent to the solution, which reduces solubility and ensure rapid crystallization.